totvslabs/pyCarol/README.rst

 Explicit authentication methods
 -------------------------------

-Carol is the main object to access pyCarol and all Carol APIs.
+Carol is the main object to access pyCarol and Carol APIs.

 .. _auth-user-password: